davidmalcolm/gcc-python-plugin/docs/cfg.rst

    .. py:attribute:: decl

-      The declaration of this function, as a :py:class:`gcc.Tree`
+      The declaration of this function, as a :py:class:`gcc.FunctionDecl`

+   .. py:attribute:: local_decls

+      List of :py:class:`gcc.VarDecl` for the function's local variables.
+Note that `initial` only seems to get set on these for static variables.
+For other locals, it appears that you have to go into the gimple representation to locate assignments.

+   .. py:attribute:: start

+      The :py:class:`gcc.Location` of the beginning of the function

+   .. py:attribute:: end

+      The :py:class:`gcc.Location` of the end of the function

+   .. py:attribute:: funcdef_no

+      Integer: a sequence number for profiling, debugging, etc.

 .. py:class:: gcc.Cfg